juanmas-hub/conurbanOS/README.md

 # OS Simulation in Go

-This repository contains a full Operating System simulation developed in Go, structured around four main modules: **Kernel**, **Memory**, **CPU**, and **IO**.
+Full Operating System simulation developed in Go, structured around four main modules: **Kernel**, **Memory**, **CPU**, and **IO**.
 The simulation replicates fundamental behaviors of a modern OS, including process scheduling, memory management, inter-module communication, and synchronization — all implemented using Go's powerful concurrency features.

+Each module is implemented as a standalone **HTTP API** using Go’s standard `net/http` package, allowing for clean inter-module communication and loose coupling.
+The system follows a **microservices-style architecture** where services run independently and interact over the network.

 ---

-## 🧩 Modules Overview
+## 🧩 Modules

 ### 🧠 Kernel
 The Kernel acts as the central coordinator of the system, handling process lifecycle, scheduling, and interactions between other modules.